gem/oq-engine/doc/engine/Calculation-Workflow.md

 ### Pre-execute

 The pre-execution phase in intended for:
-- parsing and preparing inputs (“unzipping” input XML files into the database, for example)
+- parsing and preparing inputs (“unzipping” input XML files, for example)
-- initialising the calculation “work packages” (and saving them to the database)
+- initialising the calculation “work packages”

 ### Execute